chenx/Reading/CSS/reflow_and_redraw.md

 #### 2. Layout

-browser also needs to calculate the size and position of each node on the screen.
+Browser also needs to calculate the size and position of each node on the screen.
 This process is called layout and produces a layout tree.

 #### 3. Painting

+Having DOM, style and layout is still not enough to display the page, the browser still needs to determine the order of element painting.

 #### 4. Compositing